1 Friezland Lane, Greenfield, Oldham, OL3 7EU

 e) Consulting quickly with parents if a student is showing signs of any kind of dysregulation that doesn’t have its origins in the school setting.

 f) Implementing an ‘emotional thermometer’ chart for any student who struggles to keep their mood and motivation on an even keel.
-This chart is used every session and during all breaks so that mood fluctuations can be monitored and/or triggers identified and addressed.
+Where necessary, this chart can be used every session and during all breaks so that mood fluctuations can be monitored and/or triggers identified and addressed.

 g) Our Head of Development works with each family to ensure that individual students are getting what they are entitled to via health and social care services.
 We invariably find that families are missing out on services and with her knowledge of the legal framework relating to disabled children’s services, our Head of Development is well placed to ensure each student has access to appropriate funding from health and social care to fund access to leisure activities and wellbeing services outside school.